Libriax

 AI integration

-As AI tools accelerated, I wanted to understand what they are useful for and what they are not.
-I integrated Microsoft’s Phi-3 as an LLM feature inside the product, and in the process learnt practical prompt engineering, failure modes, and why retrieval, constraints, and clear product boundaries matter more than “chat” alone.
+As AI tools accelerated, I wanted to better understand them for myself.
+I integrated Microsoft's Phi-3 as an LLM feature inside the product, and in the process learnt practical prompt engineering, failure modes, and why retrieval, constraints, and clear product boundaries matter more than just having a powerful model.

 Backend, data, and security

-Building Libriax forced me to take backend fundamentals seriously: authentication, session handling, secure routes, and the practical risks of state-changing requests.
+Building Libriax forced me to take backend fundamentals seriously such as authentication, session handling, secure routes, and the practical risks of state-changing requests.
 On the data side, I designed the database schema from scratch and moved from SQLite to PostgreSQL, learning how query patterns, indexes, and data integrity constraints shape both performance and reliability over time.

 Launch